Lepton Flavour Symmetries: Origin of neutrino masses

 (and imply a mild fine-tuning, keeping Dirac and Majorana neutrino masses within one or two orders of magnitude).

-Finally, if the Majorana mass term $M$ is even smaller than the Dirac mass term, we approach the Dirac neutrino limit, in which $M = 0$.
+Finally, if the Majorana mass term $M$ is even smaller than the Dirac mass term, solar neutrino experiments force $M$ to be well below the heavier active neutrinos mass range~\cite{deGouvea:2009fp}, and we approach the Dirac neutrino limit, in which $M = 0$.
 In such a limit, lepton number is conserved in the neutrino sector, and the only role of the sterile fields is to pair to the active ones in the Dirac mass term.
 The corresponding degrees of freedom can hardly be observed, as their production and detection with an energy $E$ is suppressed by a factor $m_\nu/E$.

 In the cases considered in this subsection, the size of neutrino masses is accounted for by the smallness, often striking, of Lagrangian parameters.
 While such a smallness may seem quite ad hoc, ideas are available to account for it.
 The suppression of the Majorana mass term can be associated to the approximate or exact conservation of lepton number.
-At the price of giving up one of the successes of the SM, as the approximate conservation of lepton number observed in Nature would not be accounted for by accidental symmetries anymore.
+This comes at the price of giving up one of the successes of the SM, as the approximate conservation of lepton number observed in Nature would not be accounted for by accidental symmetries anymore.
 Lepton number needs to be enforced as a symmetry by hand, with the drawbacks discussed in \Sect{nuSM}.
 The smallness of the Yukawa couplings can instead be given a dynamical origin.
-Small, non-zero couplings can arise through the spontaneous breaking of a symmetry forbidding them~\cite{Chikashige:1980ui,Gelmini:1980re,Georgi:1981pg,Chacko:2003dt,Chen:2006hn,Gu:2009hu}, or from a more fundamental theory leaving in more than four dimensions~\cite{Dienes:1998sb,ArkaniHamed:1998vp,Dvali:1999cn,Mohapatra:1999zd,Barbieri:2000mg,Lukas:2000wn,Lukas:2000rg,Grossman:1999ra,GonzalezGarcia:2002dz}.
+Small, non-zero couplings can arise through the spontaneous breaking of a symmetry forbidding them~\cite{Chikashige:1980ui,Gelmini:1980re,Georgi:1981pg,Chacko:2003dt,Chen:2006hn,Gu:2009hu}, or from a more fundamental theory living in more than four dimensions~\cite{Dienes:1998sb,ArkaniHamed:1998vp,Dvali:1999cn,Mohapatra:1999zd,Barbieri:2000mg,Lukas:2000wn,Lukas:2000rg,Grossman:1999ra,GonzalezGarcia:2002dz}.